-- A. If the principal or his/her designee determines a student has used, consumed, or possessed alcohol on school property, prior to or on the way to a school function or at a school function, the following steps will be taken, but not necessarily in this order: - a.
-The police will be summoned. - b.
-The parents will be notified. - c.
-The student will be suspended for a minimum of 5 days.
+- A. If the principal or his/her designee determines a student has used, consumed, or possessed alcohol on school property, prior to or on the way to a school function or at a school function, the following steps will be taken, but not necessarily in this order:

+- a.
+The police will be summoned.

+- b.
+The parents will be notified.

+- c.
+The student will be suspended.